 Use the Insect Buster

-Utilize this incredible tool to apply diatomaceous earth, or DE, (which must be purchased separately) around the edges of your pantry floor and shelves—where you think that bugs might be gaining a foothold.
-Don’t apply generally or too lightly, as too sparse or thin of an application will result in not enough DE contact with the insect.
+Utilize this incredible tool to apply Dust to Dust, a superb alternative to diatomaceous earth, around the edges of your pantry floor and shelves—where you think that bugs might be gaining a foothold.
+Don’t apply generally or too lightly, as too sparse or thin of an application will result in not enough contact with the insect.
+Note: Dust to Dust is proven to have kill times of up to 50% faster than diatomaceous earth.